gmacario/vagrant-atlassian/README.md

     $ vagrant ssh

-Logged in as user `vagrant`, you may install each Atlassian product independently
+Logged in as user `vagrant`, you may install each Atlassian product independently.

 ### Install Confluence